Floogen/Parchment/Parchment/docs/index.md

 [Your first book](getting-started/first-book.md) walks through the whole thing: the data patch, the item that opens it and the art.

+To open a book without an item, from a tile action, the console, or another mod's C#, see [Opening a book](concepts/opening-books.md).

 If you'd rather read the schema directly, start at [Book](reference/book.md).
 If something looks wrong in-game, [Troubleshooting](troubleshooting.md) is organised by what you see.

 ## Versioning